 The trooping of the colour is a long-standing British tradition.
 It has been used to celebrate the sovereign's birthday for more than 260 years.
-The display involves thousands of soldiers, hundreds of horses and musicians.
 It's a chance for the household division, the Queen's personal troops, to show off their horsemanship, precision, and skill.

 There are a few different stages to the Trooping of the Colour.
 The ceremony starts at Buckingham Palace.
 The soldiers greet the Queen with a traditional salute before she performs an inspection.
 The assembled musicians then perform.
 The performance is called a musical troop.
 Once this is done, the troops then carry the regimental colour.
 There is there a parade that begins at Buckingham Palace travels along the Mall as far as Whitehall and then returned back to Buckingham Palace.